Everything You Need To Know About The Flu

 Cases of flu are highly contagious and can spread rapidly from person to person.
 The virus is spread through the air in droplet form, so sharing space with someone who has this infection puts you at immediate risk of getting it yourself.

 The annual flu shot is a pretty effective option to prevent influenza infection.
-However, because this vaccination does not target all possible influenza virus strains, it isn’t a 100% effective.
+However, because this vaccination does not target all possible influenza virus strains, it isn’t 100% effective.

 Other measures that you can take to prevent the flu include taking care of your hygiene (covering your mouth when you cough or sneeze, handwashing, etc.), avoiding smoking, and eating a healthy diet.